Woman listening to someone with man in background

 Shane Smith

-Our team of Public Inquiry legal experts boasts a wealth of experience and has been instrumental in some of the most prominent cases in recent history.
-Their expertise is not just extensive, but also proven in high-profile scenarios.
+Our public inquiry lawyers boast a wealth of experience and have been instrumental in some of the most prominent cases in recent history.
+Their expertise is not just extensive but also proven in high-profile scenarios.

 • Manchester Arena Inquiry: Our team of Public Inquiry specialists represented the largest group of the grieving families in this high-profile inquiry on the Manchester Arena terror attack.